-• If the variable is of type SimpleCube, it will be opened in the Cube Spectrum Analysis Toolbox, described in more detail in Section 5.2.7.

-• If the variable is of type SpectralSimpleCube, it will be opened in the Spectrum Explorer, described in more detail in Section 5.2.11 (see the heading SpectralSimpleCube panel).
+- If the variable is of type SimpleCube, it will be opened in the Cube Spectrum Analysis Toolbox, described in more detail in Section 5.7. - If the variable is of type SpectralSimpleCube, it will be opened in the Spectrum Explorer, described in this section.